ladybug-tools/spider/gbxml-viewer/README.md

 * Better lights and shadows
 * Section views

-### First Person camera

 ### Heads-up Display

-* 2017-12-07 ~ Theo: Add better size adjustment
+* 2017-12-07 ~ Theo: Add better size adjustment to text box
 * 2017-12-01 ~ What data should be included in heads-up display?
 * 2017-12-02 ~ Michal: Add filters to ignore shade surfaces.
 Or perhaps only display for certain surface types

 ### Settings

+* 2017-12-10 ~ Michal: can we switch off shadows?
 * 2017-12-07 ~ Michal: Set smallness size for tiny spaces and tiny surfaces
-* 2017-12-07 ~ Michal: Toggle for Ortho camera
+* 2017-12-06 ~ Add slider to move ground up or down

 ### Reports